-Report Updates Landmark 1968 Racism Study, Finds More Poverty, More Segregation
+Report Updates Landmark 1968 Racism Study, Finds More Poverty And Segregation

 In 1967, over 100 cities, large and small, exploded in fire and violence, the result of decades of discrimination against black populations in places like Cleveland, Nashville, Boston and Newark.
 The biggest riot at the time was in Detroit.
 After five days of rioting, 33 blacks and 10 whites were dead and property damage totaled more than $100 million.